Willow Nightingale: The Conglomeration (2024–present)

-Tokyo Joshi Pro-Wrestling (2022, 2025)
+At Revolution on March 15, 2026, Nightingale would successfully defend her TBS Championship against Lena Kross, but the Babes of Wrath would lose the AEW Women's World Tag Team Championship to Divine Dominion (Megan Bayne and Lena Kross) that same night, ending their reign at 95 days.
+After failing to regain the titles from Divine Dominion on the March 27 episode of Collision, the Babes of Wrath decided to mutually disband to focus on singles ventures.

+After the Babes of Wrath disbanded, Nightingale would go on to successfully defend the TBS Championship against returning wrestlers such as Hikaru Shida, Queen Aminata, Kamille, and Anna Jay, dubbing herself as the "Comeback Killer".
+On the May 20 episode of Dynamite, Nightingale was forced to withdraw from the 2026 Owen Hart Foundation Women's Tournament and relinquish the TBS Championship due to a shoulder injury, ending her second reign at 140 days.

+On July 8 at Dynamite: Beach Break, Nightingale returned and won a Casino Gauntlet match to earn an AEW Women's World Championship match at Redemption on July 26, where she defeated Thekla to win the title and subsequently become the first-ever AEW Women's Triple Crown Champion.
+At All In on August 30, Nightingale lost the title to 2026 Owen Hart Cup winner Mercedes Moné, ending her reign at 35 days.

+Japanese promotions (2022–present)

-On October 29, 2022, Nightingale made her debut for Tokyo Joshi Pro-Wrestling (TJPW) at The Mountain Top 2022, teaming with Yuka Sakazaki, to defeat Maki Itoh and Yuki Kamifuku.
-On March 16, 2025, at Grand Princess '25, Nightingale made her return to the promotion and defeated Miu Watanabe.
+On October 29, 2022, Nightingale made her Japan debut for Tokyo Joshi Pro-Wrestling (TJPW) at The Mountain Top 2022, teaming with Yuka Sakazaki, to defeat Maki Itoh and Yuki Kamifuku.

-New Japan Pro-Wrestling (2023–present)

 On April 27, 2023, New Japan Pro-Wrestling (NJPW) announced that Nightingale would compete in a four-woman single-elimination tournament on May 21 at Resurgence to crown the inaugural Strong Women's Champion.
 At Resurgence, Nightingale defeated Momo Kohgo in the semi-finals and Mercedes Moné in the finals to become the inaugural Strong Women's Champion.
 She had her first successful title defense on the June 2 episode of Rampage, where she retained the title by defeating Emi Sakura.
 On July 5, at the second night of NJPW Independence Day, Nightingale lost the title to Giulia, ending her reign at 45 days.